 Once inside Soviet-occupied territory, Soviet border guards arrested Sam and his mother.
 Though they were reunited with Jacob, Soviet authorities deported the family to a labor camp in Siberia and eventually moved them to Syktyvkar, the capital of the Komi Autonomous Republic in northern Russia.
 While there, Sam’s father and mother were assigned to make military clothing.
 After they declined the Soviet government’s offer of citizenship to Polish refugees in 1944, Soviet authorities moved them to Ukraine in preparation for eventual repatriation to Poland.
 Sam’s sister Gisele was born in Ukraine in 1945.

 Sam and his family returned to Poland in 1946 but could not return to Warsaw due to the almost total destruction of the city.
 Instead they moved to Reichenbach (today, Dzierżoniów) in former German Silesia, which had become part of Poland in 1945.
 In 1948, the Ponczaks moved to the city of Wroclaw, where Sam finished high school.
 Due to rising antisemitism, Sam and his family left Poland for France in 1957 and lived on temporary documents in Paris.
 In 1959, they immigrated to Argentina and lived there until 1964, when they came to the United States and settled in Baltimore, Maryland.
 In 1965, Sam married Frieda Greenblatt, who had also immigrated from Poland.
 By 1967, Sam had a degree in engineering from the University of Maryland and was working at the Radio Corporation of America in New Jersey.

 Sam returned to Baltimore in 1980 and continued to work in the engineering field.
-He has three children and six grandchildren.
+He has three children.
 Today, he is retired and volunteers at the United States Holocaust Memorial Museum.